 There are a variety of museums and galleries around the perimeter of Ueno park but the National Museum is well worth a visit.
 Many of the exhibits are free to enter and we really enjoyed the Buddhist art in the treasures of Horyuji exhibit from a temple in the ancient capital of Nara.

 The various museums and galleries around the edge of Ueno Park are a great option if you get a wet day in the city.

 For those wanting to experience Japanese history and culture in Tokyo heading to the low town or Asakusa is a good option.
-The street leading up to the castle is full of small stall and shops selling street food and souvenirs, at either end is a huge gate with a lantern and opposite the entrance, the cultural centre offers a great overhead view from the viewing platform that is free to access.
+The street leading up to the castle is full of small stalls and shops selling street food and souvenirs, at either end is a huge gate with a lantern and opposite the entrance, the cultural centre offers a great overhead view from the viewing platform that is free to access.

-Sensoji is the temple and together with its garden, it is an impressive temple to visit comprising many buildings including the large hall and a pagoda.
+Sensoji is the temple and together with its garden, it is an impressive temple to visit comprising many buildings including a large hall and a pagoda.
 Asakusa shrine is located just to the right of the temple.